Polymer/polymer-decorators/README.md

 ### `@listen(eventName: string, target: string|EventTarget)`

 Add an event listener for `eventName` on `target`. `target` can be an object reference, or the string id of an element in the shadow root.
+The method must match the signature `(e: Event) => void`, and must have `public` visibility.

 Note that a `target` referenced by id must be defined statically in the top-level element template (e.g. not in a `<dom-if>`), because the `$` id map